-14 Discussion
+15 Discussion

-This paper introduced a new algorithm for SIMS U-Pb geochronology, in which raw mass spectrometer signals are processed using a combination of logratio analysis and Poisson counting statistics.
-In contrast with existing data reduction protocols, which handle each aliquot of an analytical sequence separately, the new algorithm simultaneously processes all of them in parallel.
+This paper introduced a new algorithm for SIMS U-Pb geochronology, in which raw mass spectrometer signals are processed using a combination of logratio analysis and Poissonian counting statistics.
+In contrast with existing data reduction protocols, the new algorithm simultaneously processes all the aliquots in an analytical sequence.
 It thereby produces an internally consistent set of isotopic ratios and their associated covariance matrix.
+This covariance matrix is a rich source of information that

-This covariance matrix is a rich source of information that captures both random and systematic uncertainties, including inter-spot error correlations that have hitherto been ignored in geochronology.
+370 sistent set of isotopic ratios and their associated covariance matrix.
+This covariance matrix is a rich source of information that captures both random and systematic uncertainties, including inter-sample error correlations that have hitherto been ignored in geochronology.

-The example data of Section 12 showed that these inter-spot error correlation can be either positive or negative (see also Vermeesch, 2015; McLean et al., 2016).
-Ignoring them affects both the accuracy and precision of high end data processing steps such as isochron regression and concordia age calculation.
-Unfortunately, existing postprocessing software such as Isoplot (Ludwig, 2003) and IsoplotR (Vermeesch, 2018a) does not yet handle inter-spot error correlations.
+The example data of Section 13 showed that these inter-sample error correlation can be either positive or negative (see also Vermeesch, 2015; McLean et al., 2016).
+Ignoring them degrades both the accuracy and precision of high end data processing steps such as isochron regression and concordia age calculation.
+Unfortunately, existing postprocessing software such as Isoplot (Ludwig, 2003) and IsoplotR (Vermeesch, 2018a) does not yet handle inter-sample error correlations.
 Further work is needed to extend these codes and take full advantage of the new algorithm.
 IsoplotR was designed with such future upgrades in mind: its input window contains a large number of spare columns that will accommodate covariance matrices in a future update.
 Once the aforementioned high end data reduction calculations have been updated, it will be possible to fully quantify the gain in precision and accuracy of the new algorithm compared to the previous generation of SIMS data reduction software.

 The data reduction principles laid out in this paper are applicable not only to U-Pb geochronology, but also to other SIMS applications such as stable isotope analysis.
-In fact, simplex already handles such data for multicollector Cameca instru-405 ments.
-It is worth mentioning that the stable isotope functionality can also be used to correct 207Pb/206Pb ratio measurements for mass-dependent isotope fractionation, as was briefly discussed in Section 10.
-Future updates of the mass-dependent fractionation correction will also addresses the overcounted background problem that was mentioned in Section 6.
+In fact, simplex already handles such data for multicollector Cameca instruments.
+It is worth mentioning that the stable isotope functionality can also be used to correct 207Pb/206Pb ratio measurements for mass-dependent isotope fractionation, as was briefly discussed in Section 11.
+Future updates of the mass-dependent fractionation correction will also addresses the overcounted blank problem that was mentioned in Section 6.

 Besides U-Pb geochronology and stable isotopes, the new data reduction paradigm can also be adapted to other chronometers and other mass spectrometer designs, such as Thermal Ionisation Mass Spectrometry (TIMS, Connelly et al., 2021), noble gas mass spectrometry (Vermeesch, 2015), and LAICPMS (McLean et al., 2016). simplex already includes a function to export data to IsoplotR.
-Adding similar functionality to other data processing software will improve geochronologists' ability to integrate multiple datasets whilst keeping track of systematic uncertainties, including those associated with reference materials and decay constants.
+Adding similar functionality to other data processing software will improve geochronologists' ability to integrate multiple datasets whilst keeping track of systematic uncertainties, including those associated with age standards and decay constants.

 Code and data availability.
-The source code, installation instructions and example datasets for simplex can be accessed at https://github.
-415 com/pvermees/simplex/
+The source code, installation instructions and example datasets for simplex can be accessed at https://github.com/pvermees/simplex/

-Appendix A
+395 Appendix A: Appendix